alex-r-bigelow/AirU-website/README.md

 Once `config.json` has been set up, run `./deploy.sh`; it should handle everything.

-You should be able to access the web interface (use localhost:7080 if you're running in Vagrant, otherwise, it will be served on port 80), the authentication endpoints (port 3000), and the influxdb API interface (port 8083).
+You should be able to access the web interface (use localhost:7080 if you're running in Vagrant, otherwise, it will be served on port 80), and the influxdb API interface (port 8083).

 Development
 ===========